elliott-turner/honey-badger-dont-care/README.md

 A simple demonstration has been put together to illustrate the basic features of pybullet.
 This code can be found in the `lightning-talk/` folder.
 To run the demo, simply run `python lightning-talk/demo.py` from the base directoy.

 ## PyBullet GUI
 The PyBullet GUI provides a live view of the pybullet simulation and enables control of elements within the simulation.
-Most notibly, the speed of the two wheels of the simple demo bot can be set using the corrosponding sliders on the right.
+Robot control parameters can be set via the sliders on the right sidebar.
+These are listed in detail below.

+**Parameters:**
+- Turn: defines how quickly the robot should "spin"
+- Traverse: defines how quickly the robot should drive forward/backward
+- P: proportional gain
+- I: integral gain
+- D: derivative gain

 **Controls:**
 - scroll: zoom in/out